Enjoy a Real Winter in North America’s Highest CityNovember 15, 2020

 Snow and real winter have come to Leadville and Twin Lakes, Colorado!
 At 10,152’, North America’s highest-elevation city offers snow from early season through late spring.
 Check out our outdoor activities—all naturally socially distanced.
 Plus great museums and restaurants to warm you up!

-Ski Cooper, a ski “resort” without the pretense, opens Dec.
-9, 2020.
+Ski Cooper, a ski “resort” without the pretense, is open for the season.
 Just 15 minutes from Leadville, Cooper offers wide-open spaces, no lift lines, and terrain for all abilities:

 - Beginners and families, come for low prices, soft all-natural snow, and a family-friendly vibe.